Work · 05/2016 – 05/2022

 myLiberty · enterprise intranet platform · post-redesign homepage

-Diagnosing the structural problem before designing the solution
+Diagnosing the structural problems before designing the solution

-Triangulated: IA-specific methods to surface mental models and validate structure, combined with existing behavioral data to diagnose where the system was already failing.
+Used a mixed-methods approach: IA-specific research methods to surface employee mental models and validate the proposed structure, layered with existing search analytics and support ticket data to diagnose where the current system was already failing employees.

 Open card sort